Homemade Laundry Powder Detergent: Easy DIY Recipe Guide

 The great thing about homemade laundry powder is how easy it is to tweak to your liking.
 Whether you want to leave out certain ingredients, skip the bar soap, or add your favorite scent, you have complete control to make it just right for you.

-How to Use Homemade Laundry Powder Detergent
+How to Get the Best Results with Homemade Laundry Powder

 Using homemade laundry powder is straightforward, but a few tips can help you get the best results and keep your washer happy.